KaleiWorks KaleiWorks

 “Traitor!” shouted Bellamin as he drew his blade and set his sights on Saiton’s rotted form.

+“Vaughn!?”
+The decrepit sorcerer recognized the paladin, seething with the knowledge that all he had sacrificed now may have been for nothing.
 This man had no right to be living and breathing before him.
-Bellamin’s corpse was left strewn amongst the remains of his decimated platoon; Pelor’s Faithful.
+Bellamin’s corpse had been left strewn amongst the remains of his decimated platoon; Pelor’s Faithful.
 A small price for Saiton’s own immortality.

-The sorcerer raised a desiccated hand and pointed at Bellamin with a vicious sneer, commanding that which stood before him to fall beneath the cold hand of death.
+The sorcerer raised a desiccated finger and pointed at Bellamin with a vicious sneer, commanding that which stood before him to fall beneath the cold hand of death.
+An electric green bolt tore through the air, seeking the paladin’s heart.

-Pelor’s gleaming emblem illuminated in hot green death for the briefest moment before the energy’s deadly aim faltered, and crackling electricity leapt through and about the man’s shuddering form.
+Half a breath’s gasp, eyes wide, Bellamin braced himself behind his shield.
+Pelor’s gleaming emblem was illuminated in hot green death for the briefest moment before the energy’s aim faltered, and crackling electricity leapt through and about the man’s shuddering form.

 “Eagh…disgusting.”

 Further back still, a gangly wisp of a wizard bore cautious observation of that which played out before him.
-His ragged clothing and unkempt features betrayed nothing of the powerful magics and spools of cheated and persuaded fate that rested just below a fold of cloth and hinge of leather.
+His ragged clothing and unkempt features betrayed nothing of the powerful magics and spools of cheated and persuaded fate that rested within his person, just below a fold of cloth or hinge of leather.
 Cyril Babbage’s eyebrows rose nearly to the base of his hair line as he saw their paladin falter beneath a crackle of green energy.
 He reached into the tattered and worn folds of his tunic and produced an innocuous seeming sprig of raven’s feather.

 “I ah - well - help us in any way imaginable!”
 And with a frantic motion, he threw the black feather upon the stone ground.